 To Learn More or Register for the Online Program

 To inquire about Boston University’s Online Financial Planning Program, including upcoming course schedules and registration, please contact our education partners at MindMax, Inc. by calling 1-877-290-9005 or by visiting their website at financialplanningonline.bu.edu.

 Robert J. Glovsky Scholarship Fund

 In 2010, Boston's University's Metropolitan College established The Robert J. Glovsky Scholarship Fund in recognition of Glovsky's dedication to the Financial Planning field and his affiliation with the program at Boston University as its first program director.

 The income from this permanently endowed fund now supports annual merit-based scholarships to students of financial planning at Metropolitan College's Center for Professional Education.
-The Fund grants up to $2,000 per year and awards are applied directly to course tuition.
+The Fund grants up to $2,000 per year.

 Application for the Scholarship is open to students currently enrolled at the Center for Professional Education with preference for students who wish to assist the traditionally underserved population, as evidenced by their professional or personal work experience in the non-profit sector.

 Boston University does not certify individuals to use the CFP®, Certified Financial Planner™ andmarks.
 CFP® certification is granted solely by Certified Financial Planner Board of Standards Inc. to individuals who, in addition to completing an educational requirement such as this CFP Board-Registered Program, have met ethics, experience and examination requirements.